YokoZar/wine-model/README.md

 [read the initial blog post here](http://yokozar.org/blog/archives/48).

-The theoretical model is fairly straightforward: a project (like Wine) consists of a set of uncompleted possible work items (eg bugs).
-Each of these items has an associated difficulty, or time in man-hours to complete.
-Features are defined as overlapping sets of these work items; a feature is considered done when all work items are complete.
-Users, in turn, are defined as sets of features; a user is considered happy when all their features are complete.
+The theoretical model is fairly straightforward: a project (like Wine) consists of a set of uncompleted possible **work items** (eg bugs).
+Each of these items has an associated difficulty, or time in man-hours to complete.  **Features** are defined as overlapping sets of these work items; a feature is considered done when all work items are complete. **Users**, in turn, are defined as sets of features; a user is considered happy when all their features are complete.

 There are two main lessons from the model: first, the *order* in which work items are done can